Were you injured in a Pennsylvania truck wreck? Contact a truck accident lawyer at Munley Law now for a free consultation.

 Truck crash cases differ greatly from car crashes and other types of cases.
 Experience counts when an attorney is handling a personal injury case involving a tractor trailer or 18-wheeler.
 Truckers and transportation companies must comply with a complex set of federal and state laws and regulations governing hours of service, maintenance and inspection requirements, and other safety protocol.
 The tractor-trailer accident attorneys at Munley Law have in-depth knowledge of these (frequently changing) laws and regulations.
 We will determine whether a violation of this kind contributed to your crash, and hold the offending driver and/or company responsible.

-How Much Does it Cost to Hire a Truck Accident Lawyer?
+How Much Does it Cost to Hire a Truck Accident Lawyer in Pennsylvania?

 Munley Law charges truck accident clients on a contingency basis.
 That means that the attorney is only paid if he or she wins money damages for you.
 This makes it possible for anyone to hire the best possible legal representation.
 It gives everyone equal access to the justice system and to representation of the same caliber that insurance companies, transportation companies, and other defendants can hire.